idvorkin/idvorkin.github.io/_d/genai-talk.md

 - But very quickly realize you haven't.
 - Very hard to evaluate if your intern did good
 - See prompt engineering.

-### Annual Review - Evaluating your intern

-- Evaluating at design time
-- Evaluate at runtime
-- Handling a runtime failure
-- Human Review
-- Review with another model
-- Voting System

 ### Why the heck did your intern do that - Understandability